 Tip #2: Butter Your Cake Tins

-Whatever you decide to use as a mould, whether it be a cake tin or a silicone mould, make sure to oil/butter it so that the cake batter doesn’t stick to it.
+Whatever you decide to use as a mold, whether it be a cake tin or a silicone mold, make sure to oil/butter it so that the cake batter doesn’t stick to it.

-Many prefer baking with silicone moulds instead of tins as the cakes seem to be easier to remove but it’s up to you.
-For this recipe, I used two well oiled and lined cake tins and it worked perfectly.
+Many prefer baking with silicone molds instead of tins as the cakes seem to be easier to remove but it’s up to you.
+For this recipe, I used two well-oiled and lined cake tins and it worked perfectly.

 Tip # 3: How To Test When The Cake Is Done Baking

 An easy and well-known way in which to test if any cake is done baking is to insert a toothpick in the middle of the cake, slide it out and see whether there’s cake batter stuck to it.
 If the toothpick comes out clean, the cake is ready.
 If not, bake it for an additional 5 to 10 minutes.

 Every oven is different in make and age, so it’s best to go with the recommended baking time and do a toothpick test if you are unsure.

 LOW-CARB SWEET TREATS: Want to enjoy parties AND stay on track?
 Delicious recipes to please a crowd - DON'T WAIT - BUY NOW